-I have the shortest, straightest lashes, so I am the perfect (human) guinea pig to test this mascara, which claims to be “super-lifting and curling”.
-I apologize if I have offended any guinea pigs with that statement.
+I have the shortest, straightest lashes, so I am the perfect (human) guinea pig to test this new mascara, which claims to be “super-lifting and curling”.

 benefit says of this mascara: